TEAMMATES/teammates/docs/development.md

 ./gradlew appengineRun -Pdisable_daemon
 ```

-Wait until the task exits with a `BUILD SUCCESSFUL`.
 The dev server URL will be `http://localhost:8888` as specified in `build.gradle`.

 #### Stopping the dev server